Yellowstone Hiking Guides

 The ideal candidates for Yellowstone Hiking Guides have the following qualifications:

-Leave No Trace certificate (can be obtained during YHG Guide School for a fee)
+Leave No Trace certificate (can be obtained during YHG Guide School Training)

-Certified Interpretive Guide (can be obtained during YHG Guide School for a fee)
+Certified Interpretive Guide (can be obtained during YHG Guide School Training)

 Previous guiding experience